LOST BREEDS - BRISTOL

 Stands in crouched position as in jungle cat about to strike.

 Bristol "Hybrid" Breed

-The hybrid Bristol breed was being developed in Texas during the 1980s using a small South American wild cat (believed to be a Margay) and domestic cats.
+The hybrid Bristol breed was being developed in Texas during the 1980s using a small South American wild cat and domestic cats.
 As a breed, the rosetted Bristol predated the Bengal breed, but unlike the Bengal, it died out due to infertility problems.
-The wild parent was most likely the Margay, although the similar-looking Ocelot can also breed with domestic cats.
-Breed books and articles of the 1980s reported the Bristol as a Margay hybrid.
-The existence of the breed was never very widely known; they were mentioned in passing in probably only one breed book (late 1980s) and the one person I spoke to who had seen them described them as having black rosettes on an orange background.
+The wild parent was most likely the Margay, although the similar-looking Ocelot has also produced offspring when mated to a domestic cat.
+While the Bristol of the 1970s was a chocolate-marked domestic cat, breed books and articles of the 1980s describe the Bristol as a spotted cat or a hybrid.
+The existence of the breed was never very widely known; they were mentioned in passing in probably only one breed book (late 1980s) and the one person I spoke to who had seen a living Bristol cat described them as having black rosettes on an orange background.